Don’t buy lives early

 Grand Magus Level: +3 Room Modifier and Depth

 By the time you’re on Grand Magus difficulty, every Basic room will have three room modifiers.
 There are a total of 21 Room Modifiers, some more dangerous than others.
 A common mistake for players who finish the labyrinth at least once, is that they believe they know “the trick” to defeat each of the rooms.
 For example, ensuring the Temple Guardians lose hit points at roughly the same rate to avoid their ultimate.
 However, with Modifiers, a weakness you’ve previously preyed on may no longer be applicable.
 To view the room modifiers and their effects, you can hover over the gateway before picking your Room.

 “Take your time before each room and consider the choices,” suggests Lewbot, a seasoned Labyrinth runner.
 “What enemy will you be facing? what modifiers will they have and how does that interact with both that enemy and how your lineup can deal with it?
 It might be boring, but that extra 30s to think about what you’re doing next rather than just blindly clicking cause you need hearts/gold can be the difference between clearing a run and getting wiped.”

-Six deadly Room Modifiers to watch out closely for:
+Six Room Modifiers to Watch Out For

 |Surge: All enemies have increased movement speed||Deadly: All enemies deal increased damage|